SDarkMagic/botw_havok/README.md

 * `hk_compare`: Compare two or more packfiles
 * `hkrb_extract`: Extract shapes from Static Compound files by HashId
 * `hksc_to_hkrb`: Convert all Static Compound shapes into a single HKRB
+* `navToObj`: Convert a NavMesh JSON to a viewable OBJ format

 <br/>